npgy/album2vid/README.md

 Flags:
 `-f` or `--fast`: Enables fast mode, may cause rendering errors.
+Essentially, without this flag, the program converts your input files to AAC first, and then stitches those into the output video.

 Args:
 `path`: The full path to the album's folder